-Policy Change (effective as of the January - July 2015 COAP cycle)
+\Policy Change (effective as of the January - July 2015 COAP cycle)

-In addition to the Department of Education Consolidation loan, federal loans refinanced through some private lending vehicles now are eligible for COAP support.
+Federal loans refinanced through some private lending vehicles are now eligible for COAP support.
 This private refinancing is defined as a commercial loan product from a recognized lender or lending platform for the sole, specific purpose of refinancing and/or consolidating the borrower's federal student loans.